Back to Feedback: Dynamics and Heterogeneity in Panel Data: Feedback in two- and three-period models

 where note that the treatment effect $B_{it}$ is heterogeneous across units and over time.
 Lastly, suppose that the treatment is sequentially exogenous (but may not be strictly exogenous), so that

 In this model, we can write

 where the bias term is only zero under strict exogeneity.
-Indeed, in this setting, SE coincides with the assumption of parallel trends (PT), since, denoting as $Y_{it}(0)$ potential outcomes in the absence of treatment (assuming that the treatment is not anticipated), we have
+Indeed, in this setting, SE coincides with the assumption of parallel trends (PT), since, denoting as $Y_{it}(0)$ the potential outcome in the absence of treatment {(which, in the model above, depends on the treatment in period $t$ only)}, we have

 Under SE/PT, the bias term is equal to zero, and the difference-in-differences (DID) estimand is equal to the average treatment effect on the treated (ATT).
 This recovers the classic result in \citet{abadie2005semiparametric}.
 However, when SE/PT fails the bias term is generally non-zero, and the difference-in-differences estimand differs from the ATT in general.\footnote{Exceptions include the case where $U_{it}$ follows a random walk with an innovation that is independent of the treatment, as discussed in \citet{ghanem2022selection}.}